Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Regeneration times

 Finally we define the basic regeneration time

 Let us give some intuition about those definitions.
-Assume $S_k$ is constructed, it is, by definition, an open-point, so there is a positive probability that it is a good point.
-Then, if it is a good point, it is natural to expect there is a lower-bounded chance of never backtracking again.
-Hence, there is a positive probability of creating a point separating the past and the future of the random walk: a regeneration point called $\tau_1$.
+Assume $S_k$ is constructed; it is, by definition, an open-point ladder point.
+We will show that at such a point there is a lower bounded chance of never backtracking again.
+If the walks never backtrack again (then $R_k=\infty $ and thus $M_k=\infty$), we have created a point separating the past and the future of the random walk: a regeneration point called $\tau _1$.
+This finishes the procedure.

-In case this does not occur, the future of the random walk and the environment ahead of us may be conditioned.
-A conditioning may be induced \begin{enumerate} \item by the fact that $S_k$ is not good, that conditioning is limited to the value of conductances in the finite set $K_{\text{good}}(X_{S_k})$, \item and by the fact that the walk will eventually backtrack: a conditioning limited to the conductances of the edges adjacent to the trajectory of the walk before it backtracks and the walk itself (before backtracking). \end{enumerate}
+In case a regeneration time is not created, the future of the random walk and the environment ahead of us may be conditioned by the fact that the walk will eventually backtrack: a conditioning limited to the conductances of the edges adjacent to the trajectory of the walk before it backtracks and the trajectory of the walk itself before backtracking.

-We may notice that by our definitions, all those edges have one endpoint in $\mathcal{H}^-(M_k)$, and that the environment in $\mathcal{H}^+(M_k)$ and the walk once it reaches this set are largely unconditioned.
-This property will give us the opportunity to construct another open ladder point for a walk free of any constraints from its past.
-Figure 4 illustrates the construction of regeneration times.
+In our definitions we introduced a random variable $M_k$ chosen large enough so that all the edges we just described have one endpoint in $\mathcal{H}^-(M_k)$.
+Hence the environment in $\mathcal{H}^+(M_k)$ and the walk after it reaches this set are largely unconditioned.
+After reaching that set, we have the opportunity to construct another open ladder point (for a walk free of any constraints from its past) by considering the first open ladder point after entering $\mathcal {H}^+(M_k)$.
+This is how we define $S_{k+1}$ and from there we start over the procedure until we find a regeneration time.